Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Introduction

 To address this point, the adjustment of the prediction model can be simply limited to the fraction of examples that can be labeled in real-time.
 Our experiments show that this results in an expected degradation in terms of performance.
-Fortunately, the efforts recently made in \textit{semi-supervised learning}~\cite{olivier2006semi,bachman2014learning,tarvainen2017mean} come to the rescue: by revising these techniques to an incremental scenario, we can still benefit from the remaining part of the data represented by unlabeled observations.
+Fortunately, the efforts recently made in \textit{semi-supervised learning}~\cite{olivier2006semi,tarvainen2017mean} come to the rescue: by revising these techniques to an incremental scenario, we can still benefit from the remaining part of the data represented by unlabeled observations.
 We argue that this is true to the lifelong nature of the application and also allows for exploiting the abundant source of information given by unlabeled data.

-To sum up, our work incorporates the features described above in a new setting called \textbf{Weakly Supervised Continual Learning (WSCL)}: a scenario where just \textbf{one out of} $\boldsymbol{k}$ examples is associated with its ground-truth label.
-At training time, this corresponds to providing a ground-truth label for any given example with uniform probability~$\nicefrac{1}{k}$ (as exemplified in Fig.~\ref{fig:clls} for the case $k=2$).
+To sum up, our work incorporates the features described above in a new setting called \textbf{Continual Semi-Supervised Learning (CSSL)}: a scenario where just \textbf{one out of} $\boldsymbol{k}$ examples is presented with its ground-truth label.
+At training time, this corresponds to providing a ground-truth label for any given example with uniform probability~$\nicefrac{1}{k}$ (as shown in Fig.~\ref{fig:clls} for $k=2$).